Diffusion-based RGB-D Semantic Segmentation with Deformable Attention Transformer

-Table \ref{tab: scale value} shows that 0.03 and 0.001 are the best scale value for NYUv2 and SUN-RGBD dataset respectively.
-It is noted that $s=0.01$ and $s=0.03$ work well for both datasets, whereas $s=0.001$ improves the performance on SUN-RGBD by a small margin but disproportionally worsens the results on the NYUv2 dataset.
+We conduct ablation experiments to find the best value for several key hyperparameters in diffusion models.
+Table \ref{tab: linear vs cosine} shows that using the cosine schedule achieves slightly better results than the linear schedule.
+Table \ref{tab: scale value} shows that 0.03 and 0.001 are the best scale values for NYUv2 and SUN-RGBD datasets, respectively.
+It is noted that $s=0.01$ and $s=0.03$ work well for both datasets, whereas $s=0.001$ improves the performance on SUN-RGBD by a small margin but disproportionately worsens the results on the NYUv2 dataset.